z4kn4fein/stashbox/README.md

 var drizzt = child.Resolve<IDrow>();
 ```
-> In the example below, `Twinkle` will be injected by the parent container, but if you registers a new service with the name Twinkle into the child, the child's one will be used.
+> In the example above, `Twinkle` will be injected by the parent container, but if you registers a new service with the name Twinkle into the child, the child's one will be used.

-> The extensions and the resolvers are being copied to the child from the parent.
+The extensions and the resolvers are being copied to the child from the parent.

 ##Extensions
 If you'd like to extend the functionality of Stashbox by your own custom logic you can use the container extensions.